woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 +	url = https://github.com/octocat/my-module.git
 ```

-To use the ssh git url in `.gitmodules` for users cloning with ssh, and also use the https url in drone, add `submodule_override`:
+To use the ssh git url in `.gitmodules` for users cloning with ssh, and also use the https url in Woodpecker, add `submodule_override`:

 ```diff
 clone: